bootphon/ABX-accent/README.rst

 The main modules and other submodules.

+#Data prepare

 - `Abkhazia
   <https://github.com/bootphon/abkhazia/tree/aesrc>`_
   makes it easy to obtain simple baselines for supervised ASR (using `Kaldi<http://kaldi-asr.org>`) and ABX tasks (using ABXpy<https://github.com/bootphon/ABXpy>).

    After validating the corpus to check that it is conform to Kaldi’s input format, we go to the splits step:
 - `Splits data`
   test and dev sets consist in two hours of speech within 12 speakers including six Females and six Males using for ABx and 2minutes from each speaker for adapt.
   All the data from the other speakers is included into the train set.
-  Speakers from the dev and test sets are disjoints from those of the training set. scripts used on section <https://github.com/bootphon/AESRC/splits>
+  Speakers from the dev and test sets are disjoints from those of the training set. scripts used on section <https://github.com/bootphon/AESRC/splits>.

    Once we split the dataset to test,dev and train, we

 - `Forced Alignment
   <https://docs.cognitive-ml.fr/abkhazia/abkhazia_force_align.html>`_, follow the steps in the link to do phone-level forced alignment on your own corpus of annotated audio files.

+##Evals

 - `H5features
   <http://h5features.readthedocs.org/en/latest/h5features.html>`_
-  The features can be calculated in numpy via external tools, and made compatible with this package with the `h5features module`. scripts used are on section <https://github.com/bootphon/AESRC/evals>
+  The features can be calculated in numpy via external tools, and made compatible with this package with the `h5features module`. scripts used are on section <https://github.com/bootphon/AESRC/evals/h5f>

 - `Item files`
-  generate the item files that will be used on ABX.
+  generate the item files that will be used on ABX.scripts used are on section _<https://github.com/bootphon/AESRC/evals/items>